dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A14: DCE - Ongoing Development Issues
 # Date Created: C20
 # Author: AI Model & Curator
+# Updated on: C23 (Add issues for selection persistence and remove button)

 - **Key/Value for A0:**
 - **Description:** A tracking document for recurring or persistent issues that need to be monitored across development cycles until they are confirmed as resolved.